MyUncleSam/KeyhelpOnOracleCloud/README.md

 To be able to have a mailserver running, you need to follow the steps below.
 But as they are not really easy and need a lot of contact with the customer support I recommend to spend some bucks on a hosted mailserver (or self hosting it).
 I personally can recommend Mailcow.
 It can be self hosted (not in Oracle free tier) or you can pay for hosting: https://mailcow.email/

+(At the moment I am trying to achieve all of those steps.
+As soon as I know if they are possible in the free tier I add some note here.)

 ## reserver ip address
 Thanks to youtuber "inGuide": https://www.youtube.com/watch?v=s3M5PqGZ_2A
 1. go to "Compute" -> "Instances" and open the details of the server